 Determining liability in a trucking accident is notoriously complex.
 Truck drivers and their employers must follow both state and federal laws that apply to trucking.
 When they fail to follow one of them, they may be guilty of negligence.
 However, these are not the only parties that may be liable for an accident.
 Any of the following may be wholly or partially responsible for a trucking accident:

 The complexity of the liability involved necessitates an attorney.
 Often, these cases involve multiple parties who may share the blame for the victim’s injuries.
-An attorney can help determine the parties responsible and negotiate on the victim’s behalf to assure a fair settlement based on the full extent of his or her damages.
+A Georgia truck accident attorney can help determine the parties responsible and negotiate on the victim’s behalf to assure a fair settlement based on the full extent of his or her damages.

 A truck accident case may involve several types of damages.
 These include: